 From: 1:30pm to 2:30pm

-The School Food Pantry - Every 1st & 3rd Friday of the month
+at Oropeza Elementary School - Every Friday of the month

-NOTE: Pantry services will be closed when school is NOT is session
+NOTE: School Pantry services will be closed when school is NOT in session

 ¡Asistencia en español!

 If you would like to help feed the homeless and others in need, visit our donation page or contact the office to Volunteer.
 (562) 612-5001

 A special "Thank you" to the Ahmanson Foundation for the Food Pantry Van!
 (Ten years and counting!)